Table of Contents

 Based on the circumstances and the nature of the debt, various types of liens can be attached to your property.
 Here are some common types of property liens:

-• Mortgage Lien: This lien is attached when a borrower takes out a mortgage to buy a property.
+- Mortgage Liens: This is attached when a borrower takes out a mortgage to buy a property.
 The lender puts a mortgage lien on the property as collateral until the loan is fully repaid.

-• Tax Lien: The government imposes a tax lien when a taxpayer fails to pay federal, or state taxes.
+- Tax Liens: The government imposes this tax when a taxpayer fails to pay federal, or state taxes.
 It gives the government a legal claim on the taxpayer’s property as security for unpaid taxes.

-• Mechanic / Contractor’s Lien: Contractors or suppliers who have contributed labor or materials to a construction project without receiving payment file this type of lien.
+- Mechanic / Contractor’s Liens: Contractors or suppliers who have contributed labor or materials to a construction project without receiving payment file this type of lien.
 It enables them to assert a stake in the property where they conducted the work.

-• HOA Lien: Homeowners’ Associations (HOAs) can place a lien on a property if the homeowner fails to pay their HOA fees.
-The HOA lien allows them to recover the unpaid dues by foreclosing on the property.
+- HOA Liens: Homeowners’ Associations (HOAs) can place a lien on a property if the homeowner fails to pay their HOA fees.
+The HOA allows them to recover the unpaid dues by foreclosing on the property.

 Each type of lien has different legal implications.
 Hence, we advise you to consult with a legal professional to understand the specific laws applicable to your situation.